anhhaibkhn/Data-Science-selfstudy-notes-Blog/_posts/2022-08-17-Chapter_2-Regression.md

 <div class="cell border-box-sizing text_cell rendered"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
-<h3 id="2.1.1-Creating-features">2.1.1 Creating features<a class="anchor-link" href="#2.1.1-Creating-features"> </a></h3><p>In this chapter, you will work with a dataset called sales_df, which contains information on advertising campaign expenditure across different media types, and the number of dollars generated in sales for the respective campaign.
+<h3 id="Creating-features">Creating features<a class="anchor-link" href="#Creating-features"> </a></h3><p>In this chapter, you will work with a dataset called sales_df, which contains information on advertising campaign expenditure across different media types, and the number of dollars generated in sales for the respective campaign.
 The dataset has been preloaded for you.
 Here are the first two rows:</p>
 <table>
 <thead><tr>
 <th></th>